-Dr. Daniel Flühmann's practice focuses on banking, insurance and financial market laws as well as on the area of collective investment schemes.
-He assists Swiss and foreign banks, investment managers, securities firms as well as insurance companies and other financial services providers in regulatory and contract law matters and in the context of licence application proceedings before FINMA.
-A special focus of Daniel Flühmann's work is on fintech, advising both financial innovators and established market participants.
+Daniel Flühmann is a partner in Bär & Karrer's banking & insurance practice area and co-heads the fintech practice.
+His work focuses on banking, insurance, investment funds and financial market laws.
+He advises Swiss and foreign banks, securities firms and fintechs as well as insurance companies and financial services providers such as e-money institutions and payment services providers on regulatory and contract law matters and in the context of enforcement proceedings.

+A special focus of Daniel Flühmann's work lies in fintech, advising both financial innovators and established market participants.
 Furthermore, he advises clients on general corporate and commercial matters as well as on M&A transactions.

 Daniel Flühmann has authored various publications in his areas of expertise and regularly speaks on topics in the area of financial services at expert conferences.